brettz9/jtlt/README.md

 5. Support Promise API in addition to callbacks

 6. Add [XQuery Functions](https://code.google.com/p/jsxqueryparser/source/browse/trunk/jsxqueryparser/XQueryParser.js#1768)
     (also supporting DOM and JSON where possible) as plug-in.
+Also add, if not present among these functions (or in XQuery), add equivalents to XSLT's `document()` and `unparsed-text()` for allowing non-JSON file retrieval (as well as variables/parameters).

 7. See code for other possible to-dos